Understanding your benefit entitlement

 Reverse of benefit entitlement letter

-Text on the reverse of the benefit entitlement letter
+Back of a benefit entitlement letter

 Useful information about your housing benefit